Room: 415 Social Work Building

 Dr. Pritzker began her professional career as a policy advisor for the Virginia Secretary of Education and as an analyst for the Virginia General Assembly.
 With a front-line view of the policy-making process, she developed a passion for educating and empowering vulnerable populations to participate in – and influence – public policy development and implementation.
-Her scholarship investigates how youth become politically involved and on practice interventions to increase their engagement.
-Her research has focused on the impacts of interventions such as community-based participatory research, in the form of Photovoice, and service-learning on youth’s civic engagement, and she received a state-wide grant to evaluate service-learning programs in Texas.
+Her scholarship investigates how young people become civically involved and practice interventions to increase their empowerment and their engagement.
+Her research has focused on the impacts of interventions such as community-based participatory research, in the form of Photovoice, and service-learning on youth’s civic engagement.

 - SOCW 7367 Advanced Social Policy Analysis

 Youth civic engagement, youth empowerment, service-learning, positive youth development, children’s rights, political social work, political advocacy and social welfare policy, social work education, policy education.

 - Outstanding Individual in Academia, 2018 Social Work Day on the Hill Award, Congressional Research Institute for Social Work and Policy.

 NationalCoalition for Policy Education and Practice in Social Work, 2016

 - Named to Rising Star Class of 2014-15, Houston Area League of Women Voters

 - One of “10 Dedicated and Deserving Social Workers” by Social Work Today magazine, 2013

 - Emerging Scholar in K-12 Service-Learning Research, 2007, 2009